 - Random camping is permitted in Public Land Use Zones (PLUZ) with some restrictions and recommendations.

-- You MUST be at least 1 kilometre from any public land recreation area and outside provincial recreation areas.
+- You MUST be at least 1 kilometre from any provincial park, public land recreation area or provincial recreation areas.

 - Please review the PLUZ regulations.